paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 ### Statutory Notes

 #### References in Text
-The Higher Education Act of 1965, referred to in subsec. (b)(2)(C), is Pub.
+The Higher Education Act of 1965, referred to in subsec. (b)(2)(B), (C), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
 Part C of title IV of the Act was formerly classified generally to part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title prior to transfer to part C (§ 1087–51 et seq.) of subchapter IV of chapter 28 of Title 20, Education.
 Section 441 of the Act was transferred from [section 2751 of this title](./chapter-034-economic-opportunity-program.md#section-2751) to [section 1087–51 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087–51&num=0&edition=prelim).
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Effective Date
 Section effective Oct.
 1, 2009, see section 6101(a) of Pub.
 L. 111–13, set out as an Effective Date of 2009 Amendment note under [section 4950 of this title](./chapter-066-domestic-volunteer-services.md#section-4950).